Łódź Ghetto: Establishment

 As nearly 25 percent of the Jews had fled the city by the time the ghetto was set up, its prisoner population as of 1 May 1940 was 164,000.
 Over the coming year, Jews from German-occupied Europe as far away as Luxembourg were deported to the ghetto on their way to the extermination camps.
-A small Romany population was also resettled there.
+A small Romani population was also resettled there.
 By 1 May 1941, the population of the ghetto was 148,547.